Birdwell, South Yorkshire: Education

-Birdwell has its own primary school and private day-nursery called Chatterbox.
+Birdwell has its own primary school(formerly Worsbrough Birdwell Primary) and private day-nursery called Chatterbox.
+Worsbrough St. Mary's Primary closed in 2007, it was situated on the northern edge of Birdwell, near to Worsbrough Village.

 Sport

 Two football teams from the village have played in the FA Cup: Birdwell F.C. and Birdwell Primitive Methodists F.C.

 Birdwell played in 11 FA Cup competitions between 1907 and 1928 whereas Birdwell Primitive Methodists played in just the one FA Cup competition, losing their one and only FA Cup game.
 The game on 11 September 1909 was against Atlas and Norfolk Works.
 The Sheffield side had originally been drawn at home but the game was played at Birdwell.
 The 'Primitives', as they were often known, took the lead and were level with the visitors at half-time but the latter proved too strong and ran out 4-1 winners, Nuttall scoring all four goals.